-As earlier discussed, shaving is one of the most prominent ways through which men and women remove unwanted hair off their skin.
+As earlier discussed, shaving is one of the most prominent ways men and women remove unwanted hair from their skin.
 It is not only convenient but cost-effective if compared with other methods of hair removal.

 First, you can shave using the wet method.
-This method highly relies on lather as well as water to make the shaving process smoother and pretty much more manageable.
-But, if you’re pressed for time, then dry shaving will come in handy.
+This method relies on lather and water to make the shaving process smoother and much more manageable.
+But, dry shaving will come in handy if you’re pressed for time.
 That is shaving without using water as well as a lather.

 What Is Dry Shaving?

 Dry shaving requires you to use an electric shaver.
-Not only is it a quick shaving method but also reliable in many ways.
-These electric shavers used have always been designed to provide users with a quick dry shave.
-Even so, you should understand that there are several pros to dry shaving.
-For instance, when you shave the hair on your face, rest assured, it shall be unnoticeable for a reasonable time.
-Another additional advantage of dry shaving is you will encounter lesser issues as compared to other forms of shaving.
+Not only is it a quick shaving method, but also reliable in many ways.
+These electric shavers have always been designed to give users a quick dry shave.
+Even so, you should understand that dry shaving has several pros.
+For instance, when you shave the hair on your face, rest assured that it shall be unnoticeable for a reasonable time.
+Another additional advantage of dry shaving is that you will encounter fewer issues than other forms of shaving.

 Understanding Your Skin Type Before Anything

 Before selecting a shaving method, you should understand your skin type.
 That way, you will choose a more helpful approach.
-By comprehending the skin type, you will also be able to garner various facts about which shaving method will be beneficial.
+By comprehending the skin type, you will also learn various facts about which shaving method will be beneficial.
 People who decide to dry shave can do so for several reasons.
 But, two of the most common ones are its affordability and convenience.
 Apart from that, the method is cheaper compared to wet shaving.
 But, dry shaving has drawbacks as well.

 Perhaps you have done it before.
 You may have checked into the office in good time.
 But, your face may look dry and pretty scaly, even after shaving.
-Rather than having that clean-cut look you wanted to achieve in the long run, you might end up looking like someone who has been nursing chickenpox.
+Rather than having that clean-cut look you wanted to achieve in the long run, you might look like someone who has been nursing chickenpox.
 You could also be nursing bumps and cuts, coupled with irritated skin.
 To evade such issues the next time you shave, you should avoid dry shaving.
-In fact, you are better off walking to your work station with some gruff on your chin.
+You better walk to your workstation with some gruff on your chin.
 Now that you have asked yourself if dry shaving is terrible for your face, here is the answer.
 Dry shaving has adverse impacts on your skin.